napix/NapixServer/docs/first_step.rst

 The :class:`default.DictManager` class is a subclass of :class:`~base.Manager` which simplifies the way of writing a Manager.
-Instead of writing a method to make a modification, retrieve a resource, create it, etc, the :class:`~default.DictManager` instance store an internal dict of all its resource indexed by id.
+Instead of writing a method to make a modification, retrieve a resource, create it, etc, the :class:`~default.DictManager` instance store an internal dict of all its resource indexed by their id.
-The :class:`~default.DictManager` implements the method to modify, create, list, etc and does the operation on the internal dict.
+The :class:`~default.DictManager` implements the method to modify, create, list, etc and does the operation on the internal dict, so you just have to define a load and a save method to get things working (and an id generator, which we'll explain later).

 Append the following lines in the password.py file.